- Chart

 Core Business Areas

-- Commercial Banking: Provides a full range of lending and deposit services to businesses, including small and medium-sized enterprises, as well as larger commercial clients.
-This includes commercial real estate loans, working capital lines of credit, and treasury management services.
+- Commercial Banking: Provides a wide range of lending and deposit services to businesses of all sizes, including commercial real estate loans, working capital lines of credit, equipment financing, and treasury management services.

-- Consumer Banking: Offers a comprehensive suite of retail banking products such as checking and savings accounts, mortgages, auto loans, and personal loans to individuals and families.
+- Consumer Banking: Offers personal checking and savings accounts, mortgages, home equity loans, personal loans, and credit cards to individual consumers.

 Leadership and Structure